akingdom/akingdom.github.io/README.md

 > - **Communicating decisions clearly** positively impacts circumstances and strengthens emotional well-being.
 — Andrew Kingdom

+> Use your connections (contacts) to find the back door into an organisation rather than worrying about getting stuck in the front door. - Temple Grandin

 ### Footnotes
 - <sub><img src="https://avatars.githubusercontent.com/u/1809762?v=4" width="20" height="20">My GitHub user icon: Quantum Computing with an artistic twist.</sub>
 - <sub>(C) Copyright 2024 Andrew Kingdom.
 All rights reserved.</sub>